Nuclear energy policy by country: Egypt

 In November 2015 and March 2017 Egypt signed preliminary agreements with Russian nuclear company Rosatom for a first VVER-1200 unit at El Dabaa to start in 2024.
 Discussions continue for final approval.

 Ghana

 Ghana has research reactors, but no power plants.

 Kenya

 Kenya aims to build a 1,000 MWe nuclear power plant by 2030.

 South Africa

 South Africa is the only country in Africa with a commercial nuclear power plant and it currently has an expansion policy.

+Tunisia

+Tunisia has no operating power plants and has historically focused its nuclear program on the peaceful applications of nuclear technology.
+The country has nevertheless considered nuclear power as a possible component of its future energy mix, including the use of small modular reactors (SMRs) and nuclear energy for seawater desalination.
+In September 2025, Tunisia adopted a framework program for 2025-2029 to guide the safe and responsible use of nuclear technologies, while also working to establish a legal framework for their peaceful use.

 Asia

 Bangladesh

 Bangladesh considered building a nuclear power plant for the first time in 1961.
 Since then, several feasibility studies have been carried out, affirming the feasibility of the project.
 In 1963 the Rooppur site was selected.
 More recently, in 2001 Bangladesh adopted a national Nuclear Power Action Plan.

 On 24 June 2007, Bangladesh's government announced it will build a nuclear power plant to meet electricity shortages.
 The first nuclear power plant with a generation capacity between 700 and 1,000 MW will be installed by 2015 at Rooppur in Pabna district.